roykho/woocommerce-geolocation-based-products/readme.txt

 Furthermore, you can also filter by city.
 For example if I want to target anyone that is in the US and California but also in the city of Los Angeles, I would enter the city name Los Angeles in the field.

 You can also test out your settings as if you're visiting the site from another country.
-Enabling the testmode on a particular entry row, your site will hide/show the products/categories per the rules of that row.
+Enabling the testmode on a particular entry row, your site will hide the products/categories per the rules of that row.
 Please note that you will need to use this especially when you're testing this on localhost as that IP will not be valid.
 Be sure to turn off testmode when done testing and ready to go live.

 There is no active support for this plugin here.
 Please go here to contribute https://github.com/roykho/woocommerce-geolocation-based-products